jlouis/turtle/README.md

 # Changes

+* *Version 1.9.1* - Service fix

+    - *BUG:* If the RabbitMQ AMQP client dies, the supervision trees created in applications from turtle were not correctly detecting the erroneous case.
+This leads to a no-service situation without crashing.
+The fix correctly monitors the AMQP clients behavior and crashes appropriate parts of the supervision trees if the error occurs.

 * *Version 1.9.0* - Important major bugfix release

     - *SERIOUS BUG:* The RabbitMQ AMQP client has no notion of a